-First and foremost, never just assume your baby is underweight and start giving them extra calories without first talking to your pediatrician.
-"If your baby is not gaining weight appropriately, the most important thing to do is to work with their doctor to figure out what’s wrong," David L. Hill, M.D., FAAP, spokesperson for the American Academy of Pediatrics, tells Romper in an email.
-Working with the pediatrician is so important because if a baby is underweight and feeding isn't the issue, there could be an "underlying problem such as GERD (gastroesophageal reflux disease), prematurity, or something worse," Dr. Hill explains.
+It’s important to know you should never just assume your baby is too little and take things into your own hands.
+You should only be increasing caloric intake under the advice and oversight of their pediatrician.
+“If your baby is not gaining weight appropriately, the most important thing to do is to work with their doctor,” Dr. David L. Hill, M.D., FAAP, spokesperson for the American Academy of Pediatrics, tells Romper in an email. “[There could be an] underlying problem such as GERD (gastroesophageal reflux disease), prematurity, or something worse,” Dr. Hill explains, which may mean more or different intervention is needed, so working with your child’s pediatrician will get your baby the best possible care for their specific circumstances.

 Helping Baby gain weight with extra breast milk and fortified formula